ZSW-MAT/twinPV/README.md

 > IEEE Journal of Photovoltaics 12, 1154–1161 (2022)

 ## Use of the code and program
-For the use of the simulation program this repository offers either the possibility to execute the executable which is available directly in the main directory.
+For the use of the simulation program this repository offers either the possibility to execute the executable ("twinPV.exe") which is available in the following directory: twinPV/bin/Debug/.
 Alternatively, the code can be executed via a suitable IDE.
 Microsoft Visual Studio is the recommended IDE for this.
 Additionally, the plotting libary AtmoicusChart is necessary for compiling the code.
 One can get a trial version of the libary at https://atomicuschart.com/.

 ## Screenshots
 The following screenshots demostrate the look of the program.
 For further details, tutorial videos (in German) are available on YouTube (https://www.youtube.com/playlist?list=PLmH0I8-LTep-DmE2RSmIBFM5AjIt8xvOH) to guide users through the software.